 \subsection{Discrete second-order Euler-Lagrange equations on trivial principal bundles}

-It is well known \cite{belema} that a natural discretization of the second order tangent bundle to a manifold $M$ is given by three copies of it (see \cite{belema} for more details).
-Therefore we take $3(Q\times G)\equiv 3M\times 3G$ as a natural discretization of $T^{(2)}(Q\times G)$.
+A natural discretization of the second order tangent bundle of a manifold $M$ is given by three copies of it (see \cite{belema} for more details).
+Therefore we take $3(Q\times G)\equiv 3Q\times 3G$ as a discretization of $T^{(2)}(Q\times G)$.
 Next, we develop the discrete mechanics in the case of trivial principal bundles, with the main propose of obtaining the discrete Euler-Lagrange equations (in analogy with \eqref{discreteeq}).